spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 * `LoggingUtils.LoggerName`, which specifies where the log was sent from.
 * `LoggingUtils.EntityId`, which links the log to a specific entity.
 This lets you filter for a particular entity's logs using the [Logger](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/operate/logs#cloud-deployments).

-Other context variables are formatted into a string and sent with the log message as normal.

 ## Creating your own log dispatcher

 To create your own log dispatcher, create a new class which implements [`ILogDispatcher`]({{urlRoot}}/api/core/i-log-dispatcher):